cameronmcelfresh/dislocationdynamics/README.md

 If starting from UCLA hoffman2 (or other supercomputer)…
     1. Download Model (DD) package using Mercurial (https://bitbucket.org/model/model/wiki/Home)
-    - Use the terminal to move to the Documents folder (or wherever you want to place the Model code) ◦  hg clone https://model@bitbucket.org/model/model Model  <- uses hg to pull code and creates the Model folder
+    - Use the terminal to move to the Documents folder (or wherever you want to place the Model code)
+    -  ```cpp
+        hg clone https://model@bitbucket.org/model/model Model  #uses hg to pull code and creates the Model folder
+       ```
     - Then, cd into the created Model folder and enter the following command:
+    -  ```cpp
-        ◦  hg update DiscreteCrackMechanics <- moves user to the DiscreteCrackMechanics branch
+        hg update DiscreteCrackMechanics #moves user to the DiscreteCrackMechanics branch
+       ```
     2. Download Eigen package using Mercurial
-    - Library to assist with matrix math computation throughout the dislocation dynamics code
+    - Eigen assists with matrix math computation throughout the dislocation dynamics code
     - Use the terminal to move to a folder outside of the newly created Model folder (or wherever you want to place the Eigen library)
+    -  ```cpp
-        ◦  hg clone https://bitbucket.org/eigen/eigen/ Eigen <- uses hg to pull code and creates the Eigen folder
+        hg clone https://bitbucket.org/eigen/eigen/ Eigen #uses hg to pull code and creates the Eigen folder
+       ```
-    - OPTIONALLY, users can create symbolic links to the Eigen package with the terminal commands;
+    - OPTIONALLY, users can create symbolic links to the Eigen package with the terminal commands:
+    -  ```cpp
-            i.  sudo ln -s /home/cmcelfresh/Documents/Eigen Eigen
+        sudo ln -s /home/cmcelfresh/Documents/Eigen Eigen
-            ii.  sudo ln -s /home/cmcelfresh/Documents/Eigen/unsupported unsupported
+        sudo ln -s /home/cmcelfresh/Documents/Eigen/unsupported unsupported
+       ```
-            iii.
-ALTERNATIVELY, you can edit the path in the Makefile in the Model code (to be discussed later)
+    - ALTERNATIVELY, you can edit the path in the Makefile in the Model code (to be discussed later)
     3. Load most recent gcc compiler.
     - Note that you may need to do this each new interactive session on hoffman2, as the default compiler may older than that required by DD.
     - Show and load gcc compilers using the following commands in the interactive terminal:
+    -  ```cpp
-            i. module available gcc ← lists the available versions of gcc ii. module load cmake/”most recent version #” ← loads desired version of gcc
+        module available gcc #lists the available versions of gcc module load cmake/”most recent version #” #loads desired version of gcc
+       ```

 Update the Makefile (for both local and hoffman2/supercomputer use)…
     1. Go into the Makefile in Model/tutorials/DislocationDynamics/Makefile